koschaos/koschaos.github.io/pages/2025_recap.md

 Nope!
 Did even worse in 2025 😞  I guess I'll have to try to double-down on the effort in 2026.

 Another theme for 2025 was recovery, like Aidan's recovery and rehabilitation from injury already mentioned.
-Since both boys have finished their braces/aligners by the start of the year, they also had their wisdom teeth removed, surgically, which means about a week of recovery each and then many more weeks of oral care to avoid complications.
+Early in the year, both boys had finished their braces/aligners, so they also had their wisdom teeth removed, surgically.
+Aidan in April, Éamon in September, which meant about a week of recovery each and then many more weeks of oral care to avoid complications.

-Then, in mid-November, Éamon came home with the flu, which Susan promptly got, and that knocked them both sideways for about a week, with a long-lingering cough, only for both of them to be knocked sideways with it again in mid-
-December ... they're still recovering from that bout of flu.
+In mid-November, Éamon came home with the flu, which Susan promptly got, and that knocked them both sideways for about a week, with a long-lingering cough.
+In mid-December, both of them were knocked sideways with it again, and they're still recovering from that bout of flu.
 How Aidan and I didn't get it is kind of a miracle!

 Anyway, if you've made it this far, thanks!
 Take care of yourself and your loved ones and please let me know how 2025 was for you and to catch up in general.